 Similar initiatives have been undertaken by the British Columbia Council for International Cooperation and the NGO Committee for Social Development.
 Each day, women peace activists and women human rights defenders around the world contribute - directly and indirectly - to developing and mobilising local action to ensure sustainable development based on disarmament and women’s meaningful participation, political participation and human rights.
 And yet their efforts are being disregarded and ignored by the international community.

 Our partner, Binalakshmi Nepram of Manipur Women Gun Survivors Network, participated in the Women’s Major Group’s exhibit by highlighting the crucial role of Women Human Rights Defenders (WHRD’s) in the 2030 Agenda.
 This exhibit sought to bring into light the interlinkage between existing WHRDs instruments and the 2030 Agenda, but also to point out that they are necessary to implement the agenda.

 Our coalition engagement has resulted in an increased recognition of the structural barriers to the SDG implementation during the Official Programme of the Forum, especially during the SDG 5 review session, as well as during a variety of side-events co-organised by WILPF, members of Women’s Major Groups and our partners.

-The 2017 HLPF has presented an opportunity for WILPF to learn more about the ways in which leveraging SDGs for peace work is possible.
+The 2017 HLPF has presented an opportunity for WILPF to learn more about the ways in which leveraging SDGs for peace is possible.
 We were able to strengthen the feminist movement for peace, generate public awareness on Sustainable Development and gain some political support for the cause.

-Now, it is important not to lose the momentum and strengthen local action for Feminist Peace and Gender Equality.
+It is important not to lose the momentum and strengthen local action for Feminist Peace and Gender Equality.